 Guest logs are a great gift idea for boat owners who love welcoming new crew members aboard for parties or excursions, and they’re my favorite Amazon gift for boat owners.

 This guest log is hardcover and has lines for a name, date, and short description of the outing.
 Your favorite boat captain will feel official handing this book to their guests and can look back at all of the happy memories.

 If the special boater in your life is more dedicated to fish than humans, they will love this fish finder.

 Using high-frequency pitches that echo back to the boat, the STRIKER fishfinder maps out marine life so that fishers can see where the fish are biting.

 The STRIKER also has GPS and Waypoints for making personal maps of the best fishing spots.
 Fishfinders are best for lakes and rivers.

-It is so compact that kayaker fishers can carry a STRIKER in their vest pocket.
+Unlike some boat accessories, this is so compact that kayak fishers can carry a STRIKER in their vest pocket.